 Most providers will cover a range of 45 plus core conditions but the majority of claims are for cancer, heart attack or strokes.
 A lot of other illnesses or core conditions are also covered in addition to permanent total disability.

-No, critical illness cover isn’t simple but figures show that it does pay out.
-It may not always be cheap but for many it might represent excellent value for money.
+No, critical illness cover isn’t simple but figures show that it does the payout.
+It may not always be cheap but for many, it might represent excellent value for money.